mmore500/dishtiny/docs/workflow.md

 Configpacks also specify how to build the DISHTINY executable (allowing for compile-time configuration).
 Ideally, a configpack might also specify which follow-up jobs to run or what process count to run simulations with, but this hasn't been implemented.

-Configpacks are stored in an unarchived (i.e., folders' n' files) format inside of the `configpacks/` directory.
+Configpacks are stored in an unarchived (i.e., folders n' files) format inside of the `configpacks/` directory.
 This repository's GitHub Actions integration zips up configpacks corresponding to every commit and pushes them over to <https://github.com/mmore500/dishtiny-assets> where they can be curled from a programatically-generable url.

 The rationale behind fetching configuration assets from a url is to enable straightforward integration with the DISHTINY web viewer.